nopphasinara/jquery-selectable/readme.md

 - `click`: runs when an item is clicked. `event.preventDefault()` or `return false` will prevent the selection from being toggled.
 - `doubleClick`: runs when an item is double clicked.

+**Using Anchors?** If your selectable targets are `<a>` elements, the plugin will automatically prevent clicks from hijacking the page.
+In this case, you'll need to `return false` instead of using `event.preventDefault()` to prevent the selection from being toggled.

 ### Methods

 Methods are called using this syntax: